CompactClick supported by its audience. When you buy through links on our site, we may earn an affiliate commission. Learn more.

 Aperture plays an important role in photography.
 It’s all about depth of field.
 This tells us which parts of the photo are sharp and in focus.
 You can use aperture to get different looks in your images.

-You may also like: Does DSLR camera has digital zoom
+You may also like: How to remove time stamp from DSLR camera

 Start by selecting the right focal length and aperture.
 Aperture is shown as f/1.4 or f/16.
 These refer to light intensity and the size of the opening.
 A smaller opening (f/2) lets in less light than a larger one (f/1).